 Strong Interest Inventory - Cost: $20

-This is a comprehensive test designed to identify occupational themes and careers you might enjoy.
+This comprehensive test is designed to identify occupational themes and careers you might enjoy.
 Plan 30-40 minutes for the test online and one hour for interpretation with a counselor.
 Contact the Career & Counseling Center to get started.

 Choose "Careers & Majors," then "Help – Choosing a Career" for a free career test.
 Then choose "Careers and Majors Index" for information about specific careers and how to receive training.